 In his free time, Jon enjoys photography, golf, and travel.
 He lives in the Chicago area with his wife, June, also a lifelong Lutheran educator.

 Edward C. Grube, LL.D.

-Ed also serves as the editorial director for LEA’s magazine, Shaping the Future and has produced more than 100 webinars for our members.
+Ed is also continuing to serve as the editorial director for LEA’s magazine, Shaping the Future.

 Ed began his teaching ministry in 1970 in Mobile, Ala.
 There, he served concurrently as principal of Faith Lutheran School (where he also taught third and fourth grade) and part time principal at Trinity Lutheran School.

 After two years, he returned to his hometown of Chicago, Ill., where he served as principal for Apostles Lutheran School in Melrose Park, Ill. for five years.
 From Apostles, he moved to St. Paul Lutheran School in Addison, Ill., where he spent twenty fulfilling years.

 While there, he founded The Sunrise Players Drama Club, producing one hundred student plays.
 He also founded The Beautiful Feet Club, an extra-curricular group that involved students in service to the parish.
 At the end of his career at St. Paul, Ed led the consolidation of that school with Zion Lutheran School, Bensenville and became the “founding principal” of Concord Lutheran School.